Tytonidae: Breeding

 Barn owls living in tropical regions can breed at any time of year, but some seasonality in nesting is still evident.
 Where there are distinct wet and dry seasons, egg-laying usually takes place during the dry season, with increased rodent prey becoming available to the birds as the vegetation dies off.
 In arid regions, such as parts of Australia, breeding may be irregular and may happen in wet periods, with the resultant temporary increase in the populations of small mammals.
 In temperate climates, nesting seasons become more distinct, and there are some seasons of the year when no egg-laying takes place.
 In Europe and North America, most nesting takes place between March and June, when temperatures are increasing.
 The actual dates of egg-laying vary by year and by location, being correlated with the amount of prey-rich foraging habitat around the nest site.
 An increase in rodent populations will usually stimulate the local barn owls to begin nesting, and, consequently, two broods are often raised in a good year, even in the cooler parts of the owl's range.

-Females are ready to breed at ten to eleven months of age.
-Barn owls are usually monogamous, sticking to one partner for life unless one of a pair dies.
-During the non-breeding season they may roost separately, but as the breeding season approaches, they return to their established nesting site, showing considerable site fidelity.
-In colder climates, in harsh weather, and where winter food supplies may be scarce, they may roost in farm buildings and in barns between hay bales, but they then run the risk that their selected nesting hole may be taken over by some other species.
-Single males may establish feeding territories, patrolling the hunting areas, occasionally stopping to hover, and perching on lofty eminences where they screech to attract a mate.
-Where a female has lost her mate but maintained her breeding site, she usually seems to attract a new spouse.